gabeperez/ph-text-editor/README.md

 # PH Text Editor

 ## Description
 PH Text Editor is a Chrome extension designed to enhance the commenting experience on Product Hunt.
-This extension provides a formatting toolbar for comments, allowing users to easily add bold, italic, strikethrough, links, and images to their text.
+This extension provides a formatting toolbar for comments, allowing users to easily add bold, italics, links, images, GIFs, and videos to their Product Hunt comments and replies.

 ## Features
 - **Floating Toolbar:** A convenient formatting toolbar appears when focusing on comment boxes.